Doctoral Training Fellowship in Cancer Prevention

 However, most of the research is carried out in relatively small units and research collaboration across Scotland is the exception rather than the rule.
 One of the Foundation's main aims is to foster collaboration in cancer research as we believe that the whole is greater than the sum of the parts.

-For this reason, the Foundation sponsors workshops to allow researchers across Scotland to come together and explore the possibility of working together e.g. a workshop which took place in November 2011 resulted in the award of a grant from the Chief Scientist's Office to study the opportunities for a cancer prevention lifestyle intervention linked with breast cancer screening.
+For this reason, the Foundation sponsors workshops to allow researchers across Scotland to come together and explore the possibility of working together e.g. a workshop which took place in February 2018 brought together a group of experts to develop a grant proposal to study lifestyle interventions in cancer patients.